Electra, Texas: Education

-Electra State Bank Building was built in 1908.
+The Electra State Bank Building was built in 1908.

-The City of Electra is served by the Electra Independent School District, which is composed of 210 sqmi.
+The City of Electra is served by the Electra Independent School District, an area of 210 sqmi.

 The three public schools are: B.M.
 Dinsmore Elementary School, with 225 students enrolled in prekindergarten through fourth grade; Electra Junior High with 172 students in grades five through eight; and Electra High School with 149 students enrolled in ninth through 12th grades.
 Electra High School's athletic teams are called the Tigers.
 The student/teacher ratio at each of the schools is 14:1, 13:1, and 9:1, respectively.